Karthikkannan-AI/AI-Powered-Driver-Alertness-Monitoring/README.md

  ### Accidents in India ( Facts and Figures) ###

  __Key Highlights__
- * A total of 449,002 accidents occurred in India in 2019
+ * A total of 449,002 accidents occurred in India in 2019.
- * 151,113 people were killed and 451,361 were injured due to road accidents last year
+ * 151,113 people were killed and 451,361 were injured due to road accidents.
- * National Highways accounted for an inordinate share of deaths yet again
+ * National Highways accounted for an inordinate share of deaths.

  <p float="left">
   <img src="https://github.com/Karthikkannan-AI/AI-Driver-Monitoring/blob/main/resources/2.png" width="49%" />